awslabs/aws-iam-generator/README.md

 ### Importing resources from other templates

 You are able to specify the keyword of `import:` within the config.yaml file.
 Use this for managed_policies, users, groups, or roles.
-This will substiute the appropraite [Fn:ImportValue](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html) within the template to import from an existing CloudFormation templates Exports.
+This will substiute the appropriate [Fn:ImportValue](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html) within the template to import from an existing CloudFormation templates Exports.

 Example of an import for a role: